My publications are available from the University of Kent's Academic Repository.

 I belong to the following research groups:

 My research interests centre around formal program verification.
 I am also interested in type systems and type-based analysis in general, with particular emphasis on intersection types and guarded recursive types.
 My wider research interests also include: programming languages and language design; fundamental models of computation (Lambda Calculus, Term Rewriting Systems, Process Calculi); Curry-Howard Isomorphisms; Logics for Computer Science.
-I am affiliated with the SLURP research group at Imperial College London, and the PPLV research group at UCL.
+I am affiliated with the SLURP research group at Imperial College London (warning, website very out of date!), and the PPLV research group at UCL.

 I am currently working on the Trustworthy Refactoring project (EPSRC Grant EP/N028759/1) with Simon Thompson, Scott Owens, and Hugo Férée.
 The aim is to build a refactoring tool for the OCaml programming language in which refactoring instances can be formally verified to be behaviour preserving.
 For this, we will be making use of the CakeML project, which is a formalisation of a subset of OCaml in the HOL theorem prover.